BBA vs. BCom: Which Course is Better After 12th

 Similarities between BBA vs BCom

 BBA and BCom have several similarities in the course structure.
 However, BCom focuses on the theoretical aspects more than the professional and real-world applications of the subjects.
-On the other hand, BBA involves practical applications and students may learn with the help of projects and case studies.
+On the other hand, BBA involves practical applications, and students may learn with the help of projects and case studies.
 Here we have presented the course structure of both BBA and BCom for students to compare.

 BBABCom

-Principles of ManagementBusiness Organization & Management
+Principles of ManagementBusiness Organisation & Management

 Business Mathematics and StatisticsBusiness and Industrial Laws